Ron Cobb: Move to Sydney

 Cobb returned to cinema work when he worked with Dan O'Bannon to design the eponymous spaceship for the 1973 cult film, Dark Star (he drew the original design for the exterior of the Dark Star spaceship on a Pancake House napkin).
-After contributing designs for Alejandro Jodorowsky's uncompleted film adaption of Frank Herbert's novel Dune, Cobb was engaged by Lucasfilm to produce conceptual artwork for the space fantasy film Star Wars (1977).
+After contributing designs for Alejandro Jodorowsky's uncompleted film adaptation of Frank Herbert's novel Dune, Cobb was engaged by Lucasfilm to produce concept art for the space fantasy film Star Wars (1977).
 Working alongside artists John Mollo and Ralph McQuarrie, he created the designs for a number of exotic alien creatures for the Mos Eisley cantina scene.